tmtsoftware/csw/docs/src/main/services/time.md

 # Time Service

-The Time Service provides APIs to access time in Coordinated Universal Time (UTC) and International Atomic Time (TAI) time scales with up to nano second precision when available.
+The Time Service provides APIs to access time in Coordinated Universal Time (UTC) and International Atomic Time (TAI) time scales with up to nanosecond precision when available.
-It also provides APIs for scheduling periodic and non-periodic tasks in the future, which are optimised for scheduling at up to 1KHz frequency.
+It also provides APIs for scheduling periodic and non-periodic tasks in the future, which are optimized for scheduling at up to 1KHz frequency.

-TMT has standardised on the use of [Precision Time Protocol (PTP)](https://en.wikipedia.org/wiki/Precision_Time_Protocol) as the basis of time to achieve sub-microsecond accuracy and precision between computers.
+TMT has standardized on the use of [Precision Time Protocol (PTP)](https://en.wikipedia.org/wiki/Precision_Time_Protocol) as the basis of time to achieve sub-microsecond accuracy and precision between computers.
 The Time Service provides each participating computer with access to time synchronized by PTP.

 At the telescope site, the Global Positioning System (GPS) provides an absolute time base, and a